bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 console.log(/(\\d)+/.exec("123"));

 [](#p_GvLofvnQnz)Groups can be useful for extracting parts of a string.
-If we don’t just want to verify whether a string contains a date but also extract it and construct an object that represents it, we can wrap parentheses around the digit patterns and directly pick the date out of the result of `exec`.
+If we don't just want to verify whether a string contains a date but also extract it and construct an object that represents it, we can wrap parentheses around the digit patterns and directly pick the date out of the result of `exec`.

-[](#p_DzNUSBaBZb)But first we’ll take a brief detour, in which we discuss the built-in way to represent date and time values in JavaScript.
+[](#p_DzNUSBaBZb)But first we'll take a brief detour, in which we discuss the built-in way to represent date and time values in JavaScript.

 <<<<<<< HEAD
 [](#h_8U7L7LCU27)The Date class